 You may be eligible for funding to help support your study.
 To find out about scholarships, bursaries and other funding opportunities that are available please visit our Bursaries and Scholarships section.

 BA (Hons) Contemporary Performance programme offers you a wealth of opportunities to develop your practical and academic skills in the exploration and application of theatre and performance.
-You will be encouraged and supported in your quest to become an independent practitioner, skilled and focused in your commitment to the value and significance of live performance.
+You will always be encouraged and supported in your quest to become an independent practitioner, skilled and focused on your commitment to the value and significance of live performance.

 The course is practical in nature but benefits from an academic foundation so that your practical skills are grounded in theoretical understanding and developed simultaneously.